- Community Career Opportunities

 The WSHS Health Office is located on the first floor near the main office.
 The Health Office is open each student school day from 8:00 am until 4:00 pm.

 Our School Nurse is Mitzi Girtler, RN.
-She is at WSHS on Tuesdays and Thursdays.

 Students utilize the health office daily when ill or injured and for daily treatments or medications.
 We also screen all sophomores each year for vision and hearing status.